Table of Contents

 a.
 Earth Road

-The type of low-cost road in which pavement structure is constructed with the soil available at the site is called earth road.
+The low cost road in which pavement structure is constructed with the soil available at the site is called earth road.

 This road is most feasible in rocky areas.
 It is not suitable in rainy regions.